kn920/BathPhotonics2Lab_template/README.md

 6. In Jupyter Lab, open the experiment notebook by right-clicking `experiment_notebook.py` and selecting **Open With → Notebook**.

-7. To initialise the notebook GUI, run **Sections 00** and **Section 01**.
-Device initialisation can then be done either by running **Section 02** or manually with the GUI.
-Measurements can be automated using the code in **Section 03** and onward.
-Users are free to write additional code (and more sections) to control devices or perform other measurements.
+7. To initialise the notebook GUI, run **Sections 00** to setup the GUI.
+The setting of device parameters can then be done either by running **Section 01** or manually with the GUI.
+The basic power-dependent (LL) measurement module is illustrated in **Section 03**, which can be automated using the code or by interacting with the GUI.
+Users are free to write additional code (and more sections) to control devices or perform other measurements (as long as the original template copy is untouched).

 ## Related Projects
 [**BathPhotonics2Lab_pieces**](https://github.com/kn920/BathPhotonics2Lab_pieces/tree/main) - Pieces for device communication and experiment automation.